FroeMic/TUM-IN-Protein-Prediction-1/lectures/12-introduction-structure.md

 **Question: **How can we compare 3D structures / sequences?

-> One solution would be to align the corresponding residues of both sequences / 3D structures and take the **Root Mean Square Deviation**.
+> One solution would be to align the corresponding residues of both sequences / 3D structures and take the **Root Mean Square Deviation**. \(If one pair lies very far apart, it will result in an extremely low score\)
 >
 > RMSD\(A,B\) = SQRT\( ⅀ \(a.i - b.i\)^2 \)